 Serve the chili in individual bowls, topped with crispy tortilla strips and plenty of diced avocado.
 I added a little sprinkle of red pepper flakes (optional).
 Cilantro would be nice as well.
 You might want to serve this along with some chipotle hot sauce (Tobasco makes one) for the spice addicts like myself.

 *Chipotle in adobo sauce is usually found in the Mexican section of the grocery store.
 I never need a whole can at once, so I use what I need and then transfer the rest to a small freezer bag, pressing it flat before freezing it.
-Then, I can pull off as much as I need later. **Find BPA-free cans of diced tomatoes if possible.
+Then, I can pull off as much as I need later.
+As a substitute, use smoked paprika (start at 1 1/2 teaspoons, and add more if desired). **Find BPA-free cans of diced tomatoes if possible.
 Muir Glen’s canned tomatoes are BPA-free.
 On leftovers: This chili reheats great.
 Avocado and crispy tortilla chips should be added after reheating, just before serving.
 These tortilla strips tend to lose their crisp over time, so you can a) skip them altogether, b) make more just before serving or c) substitute a small handful of crumbled tortilla chips instead!
 Want to make this in a crockpot/slow cooker?
 I haven’t tried, but commenters report that this chili turns out well after 4 hours on high or 7 to 8 hours on low.

 Fun fact: If you’re looking for the butternut chili presented by a contestant on ABC’s The Chew, this is it!

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.
 See our full nutrition disclosure here.